-(e) Annually, on or before January 15, each agency shall report to the Senate and House Committees on Natural Resources and Energy the total amount of expenses allocated under this section during the previous fiscal year.
+(e) Annually on or before January 15, each agency shall report to the Senate Committee on Natural Resources and Energy and the House Committee on Environment and Energy the total amount of expenses allocated under this section during the previous fiscal year.
 The report shall include the name of each applicant or company to whom expenses were allocated and the amount allocated to each applicant or company.
-The Agency of Agriculture, Food and Markets also shall submit a copy of its report to the Senate Committee on Agriculture and the House Committee on Agriculture and Forestry.
+The Agency of Agriculture, Food and Markets also shall submit a copy of its report to the Senate Committee on Agriculture and the House Committee on Agriculture, Food Resiliency, and Forestry.

 (f) With the approval of the Governor, the Department of Public Service may allocate the expense incurred under 10 V.S.A. § 7063 in compensating members and alternate members of the Commission among the generators of low-level radioactive waste in the State.
 Any such allocation shall be in proportion to the volume of waste generated by each such generator.